alvisesommariva/CheapQ/README.md

 functions and to perform comparisons between the available methods, also using cubature compression

-The cheap main routines are
+b) The cheap main routines are
 1. cubature_polyhedron_cheap
 2. cheap_startup